Hudson & Rex: Premise

-Detective Charlie Hudson is a police detective in the Major Crimes Division of the St. John's Police Department.
-Hudson grew up reading mystery novels and has always wanted to be a police detective.
-Rex is a "German Shepherd Dog" in the K9 unit who became Hudson's partner under tragic circumstances.
-Rex's human partner, Constable Grace Lindsay, was killed while they were pursuing a kidnapper.
-Standard operating procedure for K9 officers whose human partners have died was for the dog to be retired.
-If a dog became "unstable" it would undergo an official assessment to see if it was still safe for the public for him to work.
-Rex passed with flying colors.
-Rex joined Hudson for a successful trial period and was transferred from the K9 unit to the Major Crimes Division permanently.
-Surprisingly, Hudson had never had a dog, so he needed some training too.
+Charlie Hudson holds the rank of Detective in the Major Crimes Division of the St. John's Police Department.
+As a child, Charlie read many mystery novels and had always wanted to be a police detective.
+Rex is a German Shepherd, originally in the K9 unit, whose first human partner had been killed while the two were pursuing a kidnapper.
+Instead of being retired as per the department's standard operating procedure for K9 officers whose human partners have died, Rex underwent an official assessment to determine if he could remain on duty without posing a danger to the public.
+Rex easily passed the assessment and, after a successful trial period with Charlie, was permanently transferred from the K9 unit to the Major Crimes Division.
+Since Charlie had never owned a dog, he had to receive some instruction in Rex's handling.

-Rex has gifts that make him a great asset to the Major Crimes unit.
-That includes comforting people in distress, tracking scents, and sniffing out drugs, weapons, electronics, illnesses, and blood.
-Rex's keen nose and ears are instrumental in helping Detective Hudson advance the investigations in each episode.
-The duo receives assistance from Superintendent Joseph Donovan, Forensics Chief Sarah Truong, and IT specialist Jesse Mills every episode in gathering and interpreting evidence.
-While unusual for staff in forensics and IT in real life, Truong and Mills both become detectives later in the series.
+Rex has excellent senses of hearing and smell, allowing him to track suspects and materials (blood, drugs, poisons, etc.) by scent or sound.
+He can also comfort people in distress and chase down suspects in order to subdue them.
+These abilities are instrumental in helping Charlie advance the division's investigations, and the two receive further support from Superintendent Joseph Donovan, Forensics Chief Sarah Truong, and IT specialist Jesse Mills in gathering and interpreting evidence.
+Truong and Mills both become detectives in later seasons.

-The first season begins after Hudson has returned to his hometown of St. John's after he divorced his unfaithful wife.
+The first season begins after Charlie has returned to his hometown of St. John's, following a divorce from his unfaithful wife.
 The first case is a kidnapping.
 Most episodes feature different murders, each with unique twists.
-The background story of the teaming of Hudson and Rex is presented in the season three premiere.
+The background story of the teaming of Charlie and Rex is presented in the season three premiere.